zachmargolis/redacted_struct/README.md

 # RedactedStruct

-A version of Ruby's built-in Struct that can mark specific members to be redacted when printing instances:
+A version of Ruby's built-in Struct that redacts members when printing, and can allow specifying members that can be printed normally (an allowlist).

 ```ruby
 Config = RedactedStruct.new(